Osaka & Gion Matsuri Festival

 Evening: Dinner in Nara with Japanese host

 Today we visit Nara, a relaxed ancient town which is home to many of Japans oldest temples.
-Here we meet up with our local guide to visit the largest wooden temple in the world – the Todaiji Temple that enshrines a 5-storey high Buddha.
-With museums, historic temples and deer roaming freely this is a really delightful old town and looks particularly beautiful with the reds and yellows of the autumn trees.
+Here we meet up with our local guide to visit the largest wooden temple in the world – the Todaiji Temple that enshrines a 5-storey high bronze Buddha.
+With museums, historic temples and deer roaming freely this is a really delightful old town and looks particularly beautiful with the blossoming cherry trees.
 Next, we’ll make our way to Kasuga-taisha Shinto Shrine before heading back into Nara to see the Motchi pounding demonstration and have a wonder through the many shops and restaurants in souvenir alley.
 Finally, we round up the day with an Izakaya dinner with our Japanese host.

 Morning: Himeji castle